csfloat/extension/src/README.md

 * Type-checking is _hard_, easy to lose context of what you expect a request to return

-### How CSGOFloat's Extension Works
+### How CSFloat's Extension Works

 #### Accessing the Page's JS runtime

-Almost the entirety of CSGOFloat's Extension runs within the page context and **not** the content script.
+Almost the entirety of CSFloat's Extension runs within the page context and **not** the content script.

 This allows us to easily access page globals, call Steam's functions, override their functions.
 Additionally, this gives a clear consistent environment to think about as a developer.